tascam DA88 / DTRS

 DTRS, DA88 transfer

-We can transfer these digital 8 track multitrack audio tapes into a range of delivery formats including
+We can transfer these digital 8 track multitrack audio tapes in the digital or analogue domain into a range of delivery formats suitable for all modern Digital Audio Workstations.

 DTRS, DA88 problems